-The training participants were exceptionally satisfied with the facilitators' training experience and the exercises.
-The participants gave a very positive overall rating of the workshop, with 98% rating it as either outstanding (73%) or good (25%) (see Figure on the right).
+The participants were exceptionally satisfied with the facilitators' training experience and the exercises.
+The participants gave a very positive overall rating of the workshop, with 97% rating it as either outstanding (64%) or good (33%) (see Figure on the left).
 Imprint used its custom-made training evaluation questionnaire designed to reflect Kirkpatrick's New World description of Level 1 training evaluation.
 The questionnaire uses a 4-point Likert scale and measures aspects including the effectiveness/appropriateness of the training and the performance of the facilitators on many effective facilitation indicators.
 The questionnaire also looks at participant engagement, their self-evaluation and the training venue/facility.

-The effectiveness of the facilitators and the participants' self-evaluation was the highest rated among the evaluated components with emphasis on facilitators showing content mastery, explaining materials, stimulating discussion, and motivating participants.
+The appropriateness of the training, effectiveness of the facilitators and the participants' self-evaluation was the highest rated among the evaluated components with emphasis on facilitators showing content mastery, explaining materials, stimulating discussion, and motivating participants.